andrewhathaway/Winterfell/README.md

 The questionSet below has an initial radio button with `yes` and `no` options.
 When you select `yes`, a question asking for the users email address will render.

+Each question has the ability to have some `text` associated with it which gets rendered below the questions-label and some `postText` which will be rendered below the questions input.

 ```json
 {